-Points (c) and (d) could be considered 'no fault' grounds.
+Points (c) and (d) could be considered 'no-fault' grounds.
 They are only based on how long the spouses have been separated.
-Separation effectively means that a couple are no longer living together as husband and wife.
-Sometimes couples will have to still live under the same roof but as long as the relationship as a married couple has come to an end and that can be established then that will be the date on which the time based grounds start being calculated.
+Separation effectively means that a couple is no longer living together as husband and wife.
+Sometimes couples will have to still live under the same roof but as long as the relationship as a married couple has come to an end and that can be established then that will be the date on which the time-based grounds start being calculated.

 It is important, however, to remember that there are other routes to divorce if they are needed and that in Scotland, the longest time you will have to wait before being able to raise proceedings for divorce is two years, rather than the five years faced by Mrs Owens in England.

 What is the best course of action for Divorce?